 - 1989, MSc (Physics), Université Catholique de Louvain, Belgium.

-The title of my PhD project is "Efficient designs and analysis of extended case-control studies".
+The title of my thesis is "Efficient design and analysis of extended case-control studies".
+Using weighted partial likelihood methods in the analysis of nested case-control data, I addressed the following topics:

 - Reusing data from nested case-control design to address a new research question.